tjhartline/SNHU_CS-320/README.md

 *Journal Week 5
 *Final Project  (This is a .docx file that contains my summary and reflection of the methods I chose for testing throughout this course.)

+To view answers to these questions:

+How can I ensure that my code, program, or software is functional and secure?
+How do I interpret user needs and incorporate them into a program?
+How do I approach designing software?

+Please refer to the Final Project file for details.